 On Monday, it was ruled that Presley would not have to pay spousal support to her estranged husband, Michael Lockwood.
 The judge determined that the post-nup agreement they signed in 2007 is valid and enforceable after Lockwood testified that he did sign the document freely and voluntarily, but did not read it.

-The hearing was over whether Presley -- who was dressed in a loose-fitting black pantsuit and white blouse that she paired with dark lipstick -- should have to pay Lockwood's attorney fees and other costs related to the court case.
-While the two do have a post-nuptial agreement from 2007, the judge ultimately ruled that Presley pay her ex $50,000 in increments of $10,000 monthly for reasonable fees and court costs, which includes some attorney fees, until a trial date is set in order to determine the validity of the post-nup.
+This decision comes over a year after it was ruled that Presley pay Lockwood's attorney fees and other costs related to the court case.
+In February 2017, Presley was ordered to give her ex $50,000 in increments of $10,000 monthly for reasonable fees and court costs until a trial date was set in order to determine the validity of the post-nup.

-Lockwood -- who showed up to court with bleached blonde hair down to his chin and a gray suit and tie -- sat at the same table with Presley, while his lawyer argued that the 49-year-old singer had declined to acknowledge all of her income.
+At the time, Lockwood's lawyer argued that the 50-year-old singer had declined to acknowledge all of her income.
 "There is a big pool of assets that have not been discussed.
 Respondent has no assets and petitioner has hidden assets that has given her this income," Lockwood's lawyer, Jeff Sturman, said.

-Sturman further alleged that Presley makes about five and a half million dollars a year, and questioned the amount of debt she was claiming to have.
+Sturman further alleged that Presley makes about $5.5 million a year, and questioned the amount of debt she was claiming to have.

 Elvis Presley's daughter filed for divorce from Lockwood, 57, in June 2016 after 10 years of marriage.
 They are parents to 9-year-old twin girls Harper and Finley.